addyh/acs-challenge/readme.md

 ```
 Now, restart the apache process.

-Make sure to run `node install` from within the `/acs-app/` directory to create all of the node modules.
+Make sure to run `npm install` from within the `/acs-app/` directory to create all of the node modules.

 Then simply open a browser to http://localhost:80 or whichever port and server name you specified above.